 For our daughter, it was a pink elephant, with lovely checked ears.
 She accompanied her everywhere, even to New Zealand on holiday, but sadly was lost over there.
 She also had to have a bydie, according to her big brother, so he used to get her pink blanket and bring that with us... two bydies and two children, and all was well with the world.

-Children don't really change.
-If their imagination was fostered and nurtured as ours certainly was, I'm sure they would have been very happy playing with my dress up box, which I kept under the tankstand.
-Scraps of fabric, old clothes, feathers taken from non complaining hens, broken beads‚ anything and everything that took my eye, became all of these wonderful items, stirred in with a good dollop of imagination and a small girl could be transported wherever she dreamed.
+Children don’t really change.
+If their imagination was fostered and nurtured as ours certainly was, I’m sure they would have been very happy playing with my dress up box, which I kept under the tankstand.
+Scraps of fabric, old clothes, feathers taken from non complaining hens, broken beads… anything and everything that took my eye, became the adornment of princesses; the means to create fairy wings or the clothes of a pirate on the high seas… all of these wonderful items, stirred in with a good dollop of imagination and a small girl could be transported wherever she dreamed.